go-bun/bunrouter-docs/docs/guide/getting-started.md

   there are no matching routes.
 - `WithMethodNotAllowedHandler(handler bunrouter.HandlerFunc)` overrides the handler that is called
   when a route matches, but the route does not have a handler for the requested method.
-- `WithMiddleware(middleware bunrouter.MiddlewareFunc)` adds the middleware to the router's stack of middlewares.
+- `Use(middleware bunrouter.MiddlewareFunc)` adds the middleware to the router's stack of middlewares.
 Router will apply the middleware to all route handlers including `NotFoundHandler` and `MethodNotAllowedHandler`.